Jesse Winker Player Props: Brewers vs. Phillies

 Jesse Winker At The Plate

-- Winker has five doubles, a home run and 25 walks while batting .201.
+- Winker is hitting .196 with five doubles, a home run and 25 walks.

-- Winker has reached base via a hit in 25 games this year (of 56 played), and had multiple hits in six of those games.
+- He has homered in one of 57 games, and in 0.5% of his plate appearances.

-- In 23.2% of his games this year, Winker has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in two contests.
+- In 22.8% of his games this season, Winker has notched at least one RBI.
+In seven of those games (12.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.